nyc-crh/site/content/gallery/a-days-work.md

 relImg:
 relImgAlt:
 relLink:
-eventname: A photographer captures children in a NYC public school.
+eventname: A photographer captures an image of children in a NYC public school.
-caption: Photographer Florence Maynard captured New York City public school students at a time when the city’s schools served many thousands of students who had recently immigrated from Europe, the Caribbean, and other parts of the world.
-These students were lined up to receive a “commendation,” or award, from their principal.
+caption: Photographer Florence Maynard captured a group of New York City public school students lined up to receive a “commendation,” or award, from their principal.
 archive_source: "*The World’s Work*, Vol. 4, No. 6"
 source_link: https://archive.org/details/sim_worlds-work_1902-10_4_6/page/2644/mode/1up
 copyright: Public domain